FNMALIC/auto-frame/README.md

 ### Using with Video Conferencing Apps

-1. Start Smart Meeting Camera
+1. Start Autoframing Camera
 2. Click "Start"
 3. Open your video conferencing app (Zoom, Teams, etc.)
-4. Select "Smart Meeting Camera" as your camera device
+4. Select "Autoframing Camera" as your camera device
 5. Join your meeting!

 ## Settings